 Christmas day followed a fairly standard schedule in our house, with some modifications because of the pandemic.
 The day started at 7:30 when Lucia and Rose woke up.
 We told the older kids they could sleep until 9 so when Lucia and Rose woke up we watch the newest version of the grinch until 9.

-The weather was awesome this week, so Mary Connor found a lake house for Gary and Kathie to stay at for a couple of nights.
+The weather was awesome this week, so Mary Connor found a lake house at Sun Valley Lake for Gary and Kathie to stay at for a couple of nights.
 Mary, us and the Reagens came out for a day to enjoy the warm weather.

 For Thanksgiving this year we headed south to the Connors’.
 The weather was awesome and they had a beautiful setup in their driveway.